Skip to content

 Vigenere Cipher

 A Vigenere Cipher is an extended Caesar Cipher where a message is encrypted using various Caesar shifted alphabets.
+A key is used to determine how many shifts each letter receives.
+It adds an additional layer of complexity that relies on the shared key instead of a predetermined shift length.

-The following table can be used to encode a message: Vigenere Square
+We'll use the following table can be used to encode a message: Vigenere Square

 Encryption

-1. CODE gets padded to the length of SUPERSECRET so the key becomes CODECODECOD
+1. CODE gets padded to the length of SUPERSECRET so the key becomes CODECODECOD.

-2. For each letter in SUPERSECRET we use the table to get the Alphabet to use, in this instance row C and column S
+2. For each letter in SUPERSECRET we use the table to get the Alphabet to use, in this instance row C and column S.

-3. The ciphertext's first letter then becomes U
+3. The ciphertext's first letter then becomes U.

-4. We eventually get UISITGHGTSW
+4. We eventually get UISITGHGTSW.

 Decryption